sharetribe/flex-docs/src/docs/ftw-introduction/ftw-product/index.md

 - **src/routing**: Route configuration and UI components related to routing are moved to this directory
-- UI components that are only used in a single page or within a more complex component are nested within that page or component
+- UI components that are only used in a single page or within a more complex component are nested within that page or component.
+For
+  example:
+  - _EditListinWizard_ is moved under _EditListinPage_
+  - Search map and filters are moved under _SearchPage_
+  - _TransactionPage_ got subcomponents like _ActivityFeed_,
+    _ReviewModal_, _ReviewForm_, _SendMessageForm_, and
+    _TransactionPanel_.
+- **src/forms**: this directory was removed as there was only one form that was truly shared between pages: _StripeConnectAccountForm_.
+It's moved to _src/components/_.

 TODO: add other notable changes here